IDavidGI/MyPokedex/README.md

 A web-based Pokédex for the original 151 Pokémon, built with Laravel, Bootstrap, and PokéAPI.
 Users can register, log in, favorite Pokémon, and track which Pokémon they've found.
 Progress is shown with a dynamic progress bar, and all data is stored per user.

+> **Note:** This repository is public for viewing only.
+Contributions are not accepted.

 ## Features
 - Display the original 151 Pokémon with images and types
 - User registration and login